THAN123MAYA/pr-rule-engine/review-rules.md

 ---

-## Step 5: Run the tests
+## Step 6: Check your tests

-Open your terminal and type:
+**Option 1 — On GitHub (no setup needed):**
+1. Push your changes to GitHub
+2. Open a Pull Request
+3. GitHub Actions runs tests automatically
+4. See ✅ or ❌ on your PR

+**Option 2 — On your computer:**
 ```bash
 python -m pytest tests/ -v
 ```